 You should also ask yourself what do your customers really value: the insight & recommendations your project delivers or the customized features you are adding to your in-house solution?
 The response to this question would determine where your efforts should be invested.

 2. WHAT LEVEL OF CUSTOMISATION, DO YOU REALLY NEED?

-One of the greatest benefits of in-house development is customisation and therefore control.
-Companies developing their own software solutions have full control over the customisation level needed.
+One of the greatest benefits of in-house development is customization and therefore control.
+Companies developing their own software solutions have full control over the customization level needed.
 Your internal team will be able to custom-make your software to suit your specific requirements.
 This may count as a competitive advantage as your competitors would not have the same flexibility.

-However, you need to ask yourself how much customisation you really need in your business.
-Are you truly operating in a unique market that requires a high level of customisation?
+However, you need to ask yourself how much customization you really need in your business.
+Are you truly operating in a unique market that requires a high level of customization?

-Marketing effectiveness is now a well-recognised method.
-The process, the project’s steps, the transformations & features are known, and the modelling algorithms are mature enough.
-An off the shelf solution can address all the problems you want to solve and save you months & years of development while benefiting from best industry practices.
+Marketing effectiveness is now a well-recognized method.
+The process, the project’s steps, the transformations & features are known, and the modeling algorithms are mature enough.
+An off-the-shelf solution can address all the problems you want to solve and save you months & years of development while benefiting from best industry practices.

 3. HAVE YOU DONE YOUR MATHS RIGHT?

 Developing an in-house solution does not come for free.
-Note that if you are in a consultancy business, your development team is a cost centre as opposed to a revenue centre.
+Note that if you are in a consultancy business, your development team is a cost center as opposed to a revenue center.